Latest posts

 A beginner's guide to managing Kubernetes resources in Python with kr8s

-Managing Kubernetes resources with Python has never been easier thanks to the kr8s Kubernetes client for Python.
+Managing Kubernetes resources with Python has never been easier thanks to the

 Running Dask on Databricks

 Databricks is a very popular data analytics platform used by data scientists, engineers, and businesses around the world.
+It was founded by the creators of Apache Spark, a powerful open-source data processing engine, and builds on top of Spark to provide a comprehensive analytics platform.

 -